CodeLagging/CryWirelessMV/README.md

 - Take **no responsibility** for any misuse of this software
 - Provide this tool **"as is"**, without warranty of any kind
 - Do **not condone** illegal use of this tool in any form

-**By using this software, you agree that you are solely responsible for ensuring your use complies with all applicable local, state, and federal laws.**

 **For educational purposes only.**